mdxtoc/qtpi/docs/qtpi_description.md

   | *E* `=?` (*pat*)
   | *E* `=?` `[` *E* `;` ... `;` *E* `]` (*pat*)

   * '`>>`' is 'send through a gate'; each left-hand *E* must describe a single qbit.
-The arity of the input tuple must match the arity of the gate (e.g. H takes one qbit, Cnot takes 2, Fredkin if we had it would take 3, and so on).
+The arity of the input must match the arity of the gate (e.g. H takes one qbit, Cnot takes 2, Fredkin takes 3, and so on).
   * `=?` is measure, in the computational basis defined by `|0>` and `|1>`.
 The parameter *par* binds the single-bit result.
   * Measurement takes a pattern, either `_` or *x*.
   * The optional square-bracketed *E* list in a measurement is a gate expression controlling the measurement basis: for example `[H]` specifies measurement in the Hadamard basis, and `[I]` the computational basis.
 If there's more than one gate it specifies measurement in the basis defined by the matrix product of those gates.
 Internally `q=?[G](b)` is equivalent to `q>>G . q=?(b) . q>>G*` where `G*` is the conjugate transpose of `G`.
 (Somewhat more complicated if *q* is part of an entanglement: for a two-bit entanglement we must use `G><G` and `(G><)*` where `><` is tensor product; and so on for larger entanglements.)